You can build a bleeding-edge, development version of SeaMonkey using the commands below. For complete information, see the build documentation.

 # for Ubuntu 12.04 LTS (Precise Pangolin), replace the following line with: sudo apt-get build-dep thunderbird sudo apt-get build-dep seamonkey sudo apt-get install zip unzip mercurial g++ make autoconf2.13 yasm libgtk2.0-dev libglib2.0-dev libdbus-1-dev libdbus-glib-1-dev libasound2-dev libcurl4-openssl-dev libnotify-dev libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev libiw-dev libxt-dev mesa-common-dev libpulse-dev

-sudo yum groupinstall 'Development Tools' 'Development Libraries' 'GNOME Software Development' sudo yum install mercurial autoconf213 glibc-static libstdc++-static yasm wireless-tools-devel mesa-libGL-devel alsa-lib-devel libXt-devel gstreamer-devel gstreamer-plugins-base-devel pulseaudio-libs-devel # 'Development tools' is defunct in Fedora 19 use the following sudo yum groupinstall 'C Development Tools and Libraries' sudo yum group mark install "X Software Development"
+sudo yum groupinstall 'Development Tools' 'Development Libraries' 'GNOME Software Development' sudo yum install mercurial autoconf213 glibc-static libstdc++-static yasm wireless-tools-devel mesa-libGL-devel alsa-lib-devel libXt-devel gstreamer-devel gstreamer-plugins-base-devel pulseaudio-libs-devel # 'Development tools' is defunct in Fedora 19 and above use the following sudo yum groupinstall 'C Development Tools and Libraries' sudo yum group mark install "X Software Development"

 Problems?
 See Windows build prerequisites.